Here are your stories.

 I'm grateful that the library has enough computers available that I have ready access whenever I need it.
 I do my banking, bill paying, investing and online shopping every day at the library.
 You can see that the library and its services play a big part in my life, and I'm thankful that Glendale has invested wisely in its public libraries. - Anonymous

 A year and a half ago, we moved from Glendale to Avondale.
 Although we loved the schools up here, and my wife still worked in the area, we could not afford the cost of living after my wife changed jobs.
 We didn't know how we were going to work out our schedule with just one car and the kids going to school up here and getting out at 3:30 and my wife working till after 5:00 each day.
 The library became our answer.
 We are able to come here after the kids get out of school (except on Thursdays) :( and have a great environment for the kids to do their homework and then relax quietly until it's time to pick up mom and go home.
 Without the library, we would be forced to go to the mall or a fast food restaurant every afternoon.
 Neither of those is very conducive to doing homework or relaxing.
-The library has been a godsend for us.
-We are very happy to pay our out-of-city dues in order to take advantage of our "after school home".
+The library has been a godsend for us. . . .
 We are here so often that all the librarians and volunteers know my kid's names, and that makes them feel very much at home.
 Thank you Foothills library staff for a great year and a half.
 We plan on a long relationship with "our" library. -K. Nichols

 I'm a stay at home mom of two little ones and our family has been blessed beyond measure by the Glendale Library.
 Our library card has afforded us cultural and educational opportunities that would otherwise be too expensive for us to enjoy.
 This year we've visited the Zoo, Children's Museum the Science Museum.
 I know of the importance of early childhood education and experiences (because I read about them in a few dozen books on parenting from our city's collection as well as books generously shared through the inter-library loan system!)